meltingscales/itms-428/assignments/group-project/README.md

 It presumably needs `libmysqlclient-dev`'s source files, as well as `python-dev`'s source files too.

+# CLONE THIS REPO

+Install `git` and run `git clone https://github.com/HenryFBP/itms-428.git`, or download this project as a .ZIP file.

 # SETUP DATABASE

 I'll have you all use MySQL because of its popularity, and because it's easy to install on Windows, Linux, and OSX.